Shana12345/QAC-group-project/README.md

 *	Open a web browser and paste it on the address bar with :8080 at the end of the URL.
 *	Log into Jenkins.
 * Install plugins and sign up to Jenkins as directed.
+* Build the Jenkins pipeline manually , associated with this git repository.
-*	Run the Jenkins Pipeline and Press build.
+*	Press build.
 This should deploy the Kubernetes automatically and create pods to deploy the app.